austinbv/dino/README.md

 end
 ````

-Dino doesn't run Ruby on the microcontroller board either, like [mruby](https://github.com/mruby/mruby).
+Dino doesn't run Ruby on the microcontroller either, like [mruby-esp32](https://github.com/mruby-esp32/mruby-esp32).
 The board runs a C++ firmware that exposes as much low-level I/O as possible, so we can use it in Ruby.
 It becomes a peripheral for your computer.

 High-level abstraction in Ruby makes hardware classes easy to implement, with interfaces we expect.
-They "multitask" a single core microcontroller, with thread-safe state and callbacks for inputs, but no "task" priority.
-If you need more, integration is seamless.
-Simply connect another board and instantiate.
+They multitask a single core microcontroller, with thread-safe state and callbacks for inputs, but no "task" priority.
+If you need more I/O, integration is seamless.
+Connect another board and instantiate.

 Each physical component you connect to your board(s) maps to a Ruby object you can use directly.
 You get to think about your hardware and appplication logic, not all the stuff in between.
 See supported hardware [here](HARDWARE.md).